Candy (Southern and Hoffenberg novel): Plot

 Candy Christian, aged eighteen, is an extremely pretty and desirable but naïve young woman, who finds herself in a variety of farcical sexual situations as a result of her desire to help others.
 The men in her life, regardless of age or relationship, wish only to possess her.

 Having eluded the pursuits of her philosophy instructor Prof. Mephesto, she returns to her father's house, where she plans to allow the family gardener to sexually initiate her.
 However, her father steps in, and angrily denouncing the gardener as a Communist, attacks him and in the ensuing scuffle ends up with a fractured skull.
 Candy visits him in the hospital.
 Mr. Christian's twin brother Jack and his lascivious wife Olivia (Livia) are also present.
 Aunt Livia leaves, and Uncle Jack attempts to have sex with Candy; a nurse enters and wrestles him away from the girl, who escapes, only to find herself in the lair of young Dr. Krankeit, who is studying the salutary effects of masturbation.
 (Aunt Livia also has an adventure with Krankeit, which she later describes to Candy in a cheery letter.)
 Back in the hospital room, the patient (in identical head-bandages after the scuffle with the nurse) turns out to be Jack; Candy's father has gotten up quietly and left.

+In the next chapter, some time has passed and Candy has now moved to New York City's Greenwich Village and lives on her own.
 On her way to work, Candy encounters a perverted hunchback, whom she takes for a sort of performance artist and invites to her apartment.
 Subsequently, she is propositioned by school friends in a café, and by a gynecologist who overhears their conversation and gives Candy an "exam" in the bathroom.
 The café is raided by police and Candy escapes with the help of Pete Uspy, an anti-materialist (the only man in the novel with no designs on Candy's body) who sends her to the camp of the peace activist Crackers.
 Their leader Grindle is a would-be guru who talks Candy into intercourse by couching it in metaphysical terms.
 When Candy fears she is pregnant, he tells her the next phase of her spiritual journey is beginning, and buys her a one-way ticket to Calcutta, India.
 Soon after, Candy is meditating in a temple in Lhasa, along with a dung-encrusted pilgrim who sits nearby, when a thunderstorm occurs.
 She finds herself pinned between the fallen, lightning-struck statue of Buddha and the pilgrim.
 As he has the usual physical reaction experienced by men in Candy's proximity, she becomes aware of his identity when the rain washes his face clean (it is her father), and the novel closes with her cry of recognition.